Cost to Build a Garden Wall

 Garden Wall Gate

 If you need a gate in your wall, you will need to factor in the cost to buy and fit the gate.
-The gate will cost between £80 - £150.
-It will cost an extra £150 - £200 to hire someone to install it.
+A new garden gate costs between £80 and £150, it will cost an extra £150 to £200 to hire someone to install it.

 Lay New Turf

-Once you have your garden wall built, you may want to consider laying garden turf.
-This is a wonderful finishing touch to a garden that can transform the space.
-It costs on average £1,000.
+Once you have your garden wall built, you may want to consider laying garden turf - a wonderful finishing touch to a garden that can transform the space.
+Laying new turf costs on average £1,000.

 Build a Garden Shed

 While you are laying the foundations for your wall, it might be a good time to also lay them for a new shed.
-Building garden shed costs on average £700.
+Building a garden shed costs on average £700, and can be a welcome solution for homeowners looking for storage solutions.

 Hiring a Gardener

 If you are putting money into building a new wall in your garden, then this might be the time to invest in a garden to maintain your garden as well.
-Maintenance gardener costs are on average, £200 per visit.
+Maintenance gardener costs are around £200 per visit.
+If you're looking for grass mowing costs, this typically costs around £25 per hour.

 Cost Factors of Building a Garden Brick Wall